shihaamabr/bml-tg-notify/README.md

 ## Limitations
 - At the moment this script can only check 1 account from personal profile.
-- Script ONLY sends notification for last transaction, so if there more than 1 transacation when script runs, you will get notification for the last one only.
+- Script ONLY sends notification for last transaction, so if there more than 1 transacation when script checks for new transactionsyou will get notification for the last one only.
 ### There's catch!
 - BML do NOT allow you to be logged in more than 1 session at a time, so when this script runs and if you were using mobile app or website you will be logged out!